-At Newlyn School, we believe children should understand the facts about human reproduction before they leave primary school so we teach the children following the Jigsaw guidance as part of the Summer 2 unit Changing Me.
-We define Sex Education as understanding human reproduction.
+At Newlyn School, we believe children should understand and know accurate facts about human reproduction before they leave primary school, so we intend to teach this in a biological way.
+We define Sex Education as understanding human reproduction - rather than being about sexual activity.